 |Reebok ZR10||19||7kg||32||Max 135kg||53.8kg|

-If you are still undecided at this stage, then feel free to look at 3 other options namely the Everlast, Bodytrain and the JLL 2 in 1 (Cross trainer & Bike) that may be of interest to you outlined as follows…
+If you are still undecided at this stage, then feel free to look at 2 other options below that may be of interest to you outlined as follows…

 Have you any experience of using Reebok Cross Trainers yourself?